Connor Ingram: Nashville Predators

-Arizona Coyotes and Utah Hockey Club
+Arizona Coyotes

 On October 10, 2022, Ingram was claimed off waivers by the Arizona Coyotes.
 During the 2022–23 season on February 15, 2023, Ingram recorded his first NHL shutout in a 1–0 shootout win against the Tampa Bay Lightning, while making 47 saves and setting the NHL record for saves by a rookie in their first career shutout.

 Following his first full season in the NHL, establishing career highs in wins and appearances, Ingram was re-signed by the Coyotes to a three-year, $5.85 million contract extension on June 25, 2023.
 The 2023–24 season was successful for Ingram, who managed a 23–21–3 record with a .907 save percentage.
 He tied for the NHL lead in shutouts (6).
 In recognition of his mental health struggles, he received the Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers' Association to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."

+Utah Hockey Club

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Ingram became a member of the Utah team.
 In doing so, Ingram became the last member of the Coyotes franchise to win a major NHL award, while actively playing for the team (although the Coyotes had already become inactive by the time that Ingram was awarded the Bill Masterton Memorial Trophy).

-Ingram struggled to regain his form as Utah's primary goaltender for the first month of the 2024–25 season, averaging almost three goals allowed per game and a save percentage below .875.
-He was placed on injured reserve on November 19, 2024, with what the team termed an upper-body injury, but did not make another appearance until a home game against the New York Islanders on January 10, 2025.
-It was subsequently revealed his mother died from cancer in early December, leading to his extended absence.
-Ingram entered the player assistance program for a second time on March 9, amid his continued on- and off-ice struggles and decreased playing time with the emergence of Karel Vejmelka.
+Ingram was Utah's primary goaltender for part of the 2024–25 season, averaging 3.27 goals allowed per game and a save percentage of .882.
+He was placed on injured reserve on November 19, 2024, with what the team termed an upper-body injury, and did not make another appearance until a home game against the New York Islanders on January 10, 2025.